 New battery type 811

-There are huge innovations happening in the battery sector and composition of the perfect battery is probably still far away.
-However, there are a lot of talks about the NCM 811 (cathode with nickel, cobalt and manganese in a ratio of 8:1:1) type of battery.
+There are huge innovations happening in the battery sector and the composition of the perfect battery is probably still far away.
+However, there are a lot of talks about the NCM 811 (cathode with nickel, cobalt, and manganese in a ratio of 8:1:1) type of battery.

-Total market share of NCM 811 (by capacity deployed) was in May 2019 at 2% at global level, and 4% in China.
+The total market share of NCM 811 (by capacity deployed) was in May 2019 at 2% at the global level, and 4% in China.
 However, it is important to keep an eye on it, because this would shift demand more to lithium hydroxide.